dirigible-io/dirigible-io.github.io/help/faq.md

 <summary><b>Why it looks like Eclipse in a web browser?
 Why not more webby style?</b></summary>
 - Lower barrier for Eclipse developers<br>
 - Overall experience comfortable for developers proven for years from on-premise tools<br>
-- Using of Workbench API and concepts<br>
+- Using of Resource like API and concepts<br>
-- There are some alternatives already available for the „webby“ guys<br>
+- There are some themes you can choose from the menu for more "webby" look and feel<br>
 </details>

 ### **Decisions**
 ***
 <details>
-<summary><b>Why RAP?</b></summary>
+<summary><b>Why moved from RAP to Angular, Bootstrap, GoldenLayout web frameworks?</b></summary>
 <a href="http://eclipse.org/rap/">RAP</a> is an Eclipse framework providing a rendering of the user interface for standard SWT/JFace widgets remotely e.g. in a browser.
 It brings for us:<br>
-- Mature and reliable API to develop against<br>
-- Stable framework with great support<br>
-- Standard modularization – OSGi, plugins<br>
+- RAP is a mature framework and depends on a reliable API, but not so attractive for pure web developers (HTML, JavaScript, etc.)<br>
+- RAP is a stable framework with great support, but also it could be said for Angular 1.x and Bootstrap 3.x<br>
+- RAP rely on the standard modularization – OSGi, plugins, but comes with the complexity of Maven, Tycho, OSGi, Orbit, etc. integration<br>
-- Writing mostly in pure Java with all the benefits it brings by itself<br>
+- In RAP developers can write mostly in pure Java with all the benefits it brings by itself, but for web developers it turns out it is not a benefit, but a drawback<br>
-- Single sourcing - reuse of existing functionality written as Eclipse plugins<br>
+- In RAP one can have a single sourcing components - reuse of existing functionality written as Eclipse plugins, which has never happen in the reality<br>
-- Possibility to integrate non-Java modules as well (pure client side HTML and JavaScript) via the browser component<br>
+- RAP has possibility to integrate non-Java modules as well (pure client side HTML and JavaScript) via the browser component, but it is much more complex than pure web coding<br>
-- Most productive web framework for more complex use-cases like development environments, administration tools, etc.<br>
 </details>
 <details>
-<summary><b>Why Rhino?</b></summary>
+<summary><b>Why Rhino?
+What about Nashorn and V8?</b></summary>
 <a href="https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino">Rhino</a> is JavaScript engine written in Java.
 We use it as default scripting engine because:<br>
 - Mature and stable framework<br>
 - Supports <a href="http://wiki.commonjs.org/wiki/CommonJS">CommonJS</a> for dynamic loading of modules<br>
 - Built-in debugger with simple API<br>
-- Possibility to invoke standard Java objects directly <br>
+- Possibility to invoke standard Java objects directly, which is not recommended of course<br>
+- Nashorn and V8 are also supported in v3 API set and above<br>
 </details>
 <details>
 <summary><b>Why JSON for models?</b></summary>
 <a href="http://www.json.org/">JSON</a> is very simple data exchange format.
 We have chosen it for the standard format for all the models.
 For us it is:<br>
 - Simple enough and human readable/writable<br>
 - Support by mature frameworks for parsing/serializing<br>
-- Quite popular and proved in web applications context <br>
+- Quite popular and proved in web applications context<br>
 </details>
 <details>
 <summary><b>Why flat data models?</b></summary>
-We use entity-relational data model because:<br>
 - Proved by many business applications for years<br>
 - Straight forward implementation on relational-database<br>
-- Easy to understand and use by the developers<br>
+- Easy to be understood and used by the developers<br>
-- Tools for it are also simple and easy to use <br>
+- Tools for it are also simple and easy to use<br>
 </details>
 <details>
 <summary><b>Why REST instead of server-side generation?</b></summary>